jasonwhite/conky-config/README.md

 # "Great Circle" Conky Config

-This is my [Conky][] configuration.
-It is purely Lua-drawn and automatically adjusts to the size of the Conky window.
+This is a [Conky][] configuration that is drawn on your desktop background and provides useful information about your system.

 [Conky]: http://en.wikipedia.org/wiki/Conky_(software)